cattrima/OpticsLibSim/README.md

 # 🌌 OpticsLibSim — Geant4 Optical Simulation Library

-🎄 OpticsLibSim - Holiday Update 🎄
+## 🎄 OpticsLibSim - Holiday Update - First Release 🎄

 The first release of OpticsLibSim is expected in 2026.
 This initial version will include two optical configurations.